ughitsaaron/aaronpetcoff.me/posts/2015-08-30-links-svg-pointer-events.md

 ---
-title: 'Using Inline SVG icons for links with click event listeners'
+title: 'Using inline SVG icons for links with click event listeners'
 tags:
   - javascript
   - html
   - css
 ---

-A quirky issue so I figured I would write a little bit about it.
+I came across a quirky issue yesterday so I figured I would write a little bit about it.

 I like to use inline SVG icons when I can.
 Not only are they more attractive, but they come with a whole bunch of development and performance benefits.
 Because the SVG is in the DOM you can manipulate it with CSS and Javascript, for example.
 Because the SVG is inline, you can also avoid the extra HTTP request for additional resources.